Sacred Harp: Singing Sacred Harp music

+Musical style

-As the name implies, Sacred Harp music is sacred music and originated as Protestant Christian music.
+As the name implies, the tunes in the Sacred Harp and related tunebooks are predominantly sacred music and originated as music sung by Protestant Christians (though the singing context derives from singing schools rather than church services).
 Many of the songs in the book are hymns that use words, meters, and stanzaic forms familiar from elsewhere in Protestant hymnody.
-However, Sacred Harp songs are quite different from "mainstream" Protestant hymns in their musical style: some tunes, known as fuguing tunes, contain sections that are polyphonic in texture, and the harmony tends to deemphasize the interval of the third in favor of fourths and fifths.
+However, many other Sacred Harp songs are quite different from mainstream hymns in their musical style: some, known as fuguing tunes, contain sections that are polyphonic in texture, and the harmony tends to deemphasize the interval of the third in favor of fourths and fifths.
 In their melodies, the songs often use the pentatonic scale or similar "gapped" (fewer than seven-note) scales.
+The harmonic and contrapuntal style of Sacred Harp singing is often referred to as "dispersed harmony".

 In their musical form, Sacred Harp songs fall into three basic types.
 Many are ordinary hymn tunes, mostly composed in four-bar phrases and sung in multiple verses.
-Fuguing tunes contain a prominent passage about 1/3 of the way through in which each of the four choral parts enters in succession, in a way resembling a fugue.
-Anthems are longer songs, less regular in form, that are sung through just once rather than in multiple verses.
+Fuguing tunes contain at least one prominent passage, usually after a homophonic opening couplet, in which each of the four choral parts enters in succession, in a way resembling a fugue.
+Anthems are songs with non-metrical text drawn (in whole or in part) directly from scripture; they are sung through just once rather than in multiple verses, and tend to be longer than hymn tunes and fuging tunes.

+Sacred Harp singing deviates in several respects from typical choral music.
+It is not generally rehearsed or performed for an audience: singers participate for the sake of the experience in itself, as well as for the sake of the friendships and social ties of the community (many also engage with singing as a spiritual or religious experience).
+Songs are generally sung in strict time, without pauses at the ends of phrases.
+A prominent feature of the vocal style is accent: instead of phrases being sung legato (as is typical in much choral singing), downbeats are sung louder than offbeats, enhancing a shared feeling of pulse and providing rhythmic interest to the singing experience.
+Especially at large singings, the volume of the sound is generally loud (with singers using "full voice").

+Although Sacred Harp singing is heavily reliant on the printed book, the style of singing and social customs are also transmitted orally.
+In some cases, singers deviate from the music in specific ways that cannot necessarily be assumed from the book itself (for example, raising the 6th scale degree in many minor songs, or observing unwritten repeats).

+Teaching music in the Sacred Harp style

+Sacred Harp music continues to be taught in "singing schools" by members of the singing community.

+The Sacred Harp, as is typical of shape-note tunebooks, contains a section on rudiments, describing the basics of music and Sacred Harp singing.